 Selling poems is a little like selling your prayers.
 8 June 1975

 I wanted this poetics inquiry to center work, which is intimately shaped by my understanding of class—both born into and theoretically earned.
 Evolving (and stagnant) racial and gender politics are seeped into my thoughts of who is collectively seen, valued, and ultimately validated as an Artist.
 Filtering what is useful to me in all this noise is in perpetual revision.

 How is the world?
 Not who owns it.
 What I want is to know.
 5 June 1983

 Stafford’s politics and ethics were similar to Audre Lorde—daily.
 Both were actively creating during wars and conflicts that were ongoing or beginning, and never ending.
 Stafford wrote outside much of that aggressive discourse but didn’t passively ignore it either.
 I appreciated recognizing well-worn paths through all the mundane activities of managing one’s survival in contested cultural conversations.
 I continue to learn how to practice this consciously lived politic by exploring ideas beyond absolutism and dominance.

 I wanted this poetics inquiry to be about mutual desire, a sense translated in and through the body.
 As a distinct location, the body is a landscape where scripts of justice—and its lack—concentrate.

 by calling love they thought they owned it… 15 September 1959

 Stafford is most often coupled to nature and landscapes.
 His ecopoetics reflect a reverent respect for what exists now and remembering who existed long before us humans.
 Listening, Stafford gave voice and agency to non-human characters such as mountains, trees, stones, and rain as snow.

 It’s hard not to wonder how Stafford would write about the contemporary West being on fire.
 I imagine his experience putting out wildfires in California in WWII as a conscientious objector would support what he knew to be the distance between devastation and renewal.
-His most consistent perceptions measured the frequency of trust and echoed those recognitions as hope.
+I witnessed how his most consistent perceptions measured the frequency of trust and how he echoed those recognitions as hope.

 What the sky heard, from open throats, it echoed back, it echoed back.
 14 February 1993